Alvarios/gcfs/README.md

 ## Basic configuration

+To use GCFS, you can provide an optional configuration file, in JSON format.
+Pass the path to the configuration file in your ENV variables.

+*From your terminal:*

+`export GCFS_CONFIG="/path/to/my/configuration/file"`

+It is recommended to pass absolute path to the file, and not relative one.

 No parameter is required.
 You can run GCFS without any config file, though you'll have to comply to default values.